 - Scheduled Time – These two fields require a scheduling time for task execution.

-The following action menu only applies to the Boxes tab:
+The following action menu applies only to the Boxes tab:

 - Clear Log – Clears the log files of all selected boxes.
 This should be done before executing a new task.